 The instance is immediately provisioned after creation and you can view the instance details at the details page.

 When you have signed up and created your instance it is time to Get started with CloudKarafka.
-Before you start coding you need to either download certificates or set up a VPC peering to your AWS VPC.

 When you create your instance you will get a topic by default.
 You are allowed to add up to 5 topics to your instance.
 A new topic can be added by entering the details page for your instance.